-For many women in Israel suffering from financial and emotional distress or experiencing medical complications or high-risk pregnancies, the news of a pregnancy is too much to bear.
+For many women suffering from financial and emotional distress, or experiencing medical complica- tions or high-risk pregnancies, the preg- nancy is often too much to cope with.

-“Helping women process their choices and empowering them to understand their strengths is the goal of our intervention.
-We try to bring down the crisis level and arm women with the skills they need to more easily manage their lives,” she added.
-“Through various workshops and methods of individual and group therapy we help women develop an empowered approach to parenting and provide their children a healthy and supportive environment.”
+“Helping women process their choices and empowering them to understand their strengths is the goal of our inter- vention.
+We try to bring down the crisis level and arm women with the skills they need to more easily manage their lives,” says Katzin.
+“Through various workshops and meth- ods of individual and group therapy, we help women develop an empowered approach to parenting and provide their chil- dren with a healthy and supportive environment.”

-The vast majority of the cases are families with limited income.
-Currently, 1.7 million people in Israel are living below poverty level.
-Just One Life provides nearly $1800 to each mother for financial and psychological services.
+The vast majority of the women that turn to Nefesh Achat B’Yisrael have very limited income.
+Currently, 1.7 million people in Israel are living below the poverty level.
+Just One Life provides nearly $1,800 to each mother for financial and psychological services.

 The children who have been born with the support of Just One Life are now taking their rightful places in society.
 Many have grown up to serve in the Israel Defense Forces, attend Torah institutions and universities and have families of their own.